 2012 – Ryan McLaughlin scored for Northern Ireland Under-19’s as they trounced Moldova 8-1 in a European Championships qualifier in Portadown.
 Meanwhile, future red Gini Wijnaldum struck as the Dutch Under-21’s beat Slovakia 2-0 in a European Championships qualifying play-off.

 2002 - A trio of reds youngsters scored in European Under-21 Championships qualifiers.
 Daniel Sjölund struck as Finland drew 3-3 with Serbia & Montenegro in Smederevo.
 Meanwhile, Anthony Le Tallec and Florent Sinama-Pongolle were both in target in France’s 3-0 win in Malta.
 This was Le Tallec’s first goal at this level, while Flo was netting in his third consecutive Under-21’s appearance.
 Alou Diarra also played, as all three won their fourth caps at this level.
-Also in Under-21’s action that day were Chris Kirkland and future reds Joe Cole, Peter Crouch, Paul Konchesky and Pepe Reina.
+Also in Under-21’s action that day were Chris Kirkland and future reds Joe Cole, Peter Crouch, Ragnar Klavan, Paul Konchesky and Pepe Reina.